tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/Web 端相关_intl_en.md

 It indicates that the SDK encountered an unrecoverable error.
 You can refresh the page or call `Client.leave` to leave the room and then call `Client.join` to try again.

 [](id:o10)
-### Does the TRTC SDK for web or WeChat Mini Program support custom stream ID?
+### Does the SDK for web support custom stream ID?
 The TRTC SDK for web has supported custom stream ID since v4.3.8.
 You can update your SDK to use the feature.
-The TRTC SDK for Mini Program does not support custom stream ID currently.

 [](id:011)
 ### How do I capture system audio during screen sharing in the TRTC SDK for web?